 For children and families living on-reserve, child protection services are provided by First Nations Child and Family Services Agencies.

 Abuse and neglect refers to circumstances that may be harmful to a child's physical, emotional or psychological health.

-As a parent, if you feel unable to safely parent your child, immediately contact your nearest office of the Ministry of Social Services office.
+As a parent, if you feel unable to safely parent your child, immediately contact your nearest Ministry of Social Services office.

 As a member of the community, if you believe a child may be neglected or abused, you have a legal responsibility to immediately report your concerns.

 Reporting concerns of child abuse or neglect is everyone's responsibility.
-We have developed a short and informative online course that will take you through your duty to report and help stop child abuse and neglect in your community.
+We have developed a short and informative online course (also available in French) that will take you through your duty to report and help stop child abuse and neglect in your community.

-For all after hours incidents or concerns, immediately contact your nearest After Hours Crisis Center:
+For all after hours incidents or concerns, immediately contact your nearest After Hours Crisis Centre:

 A person reporting suspected neglect or abuse is not required to provide their name.

 We need your feedback to improve saskatchewan.ca.
 Help us improve